 Click Here for detailed instructions for specific blends.

 Essential oils are highly concentrated liquids that can be harmful if not used carefully.
 Implementing aromatherapy into your lifestyle shouldn't cause paranoia or undue worry, but it is important to learn about and heed essential oil safety.
 By treating essential oils with respect and following the steps outlined below, you will be well on your way to safely enjoying the many benefits that aromatherapy can offer.

 These safety guidelines are not a complete safety reference for the proper use of essential oils.
 When in doubt, consult your physician and/or a qualified and trained aromatherapy practitioner.

-Essential oils should never be used undiluted on the skin.
+Essential oils shouldn't be used undiluted on the skin.
 There are instances when experienced aromatherapy users and practitioners make exceptions to this precaution, but only once significant essential oil knowledge is gained should you ever attempt to apply an undiluted oil on the skin.
-Lavender and melaleuca (tea tree) are listed by a large number of aromatherapy sources as being oils that can be used undiluted.
-Undiluted use of lavender and tea tree, however, should be discouraged as severe sensitivity still could occur in some individuals.
-Again, the safest rule of thumb is to never use any essential oil undiluted.
+Severe sensitivity still could occur in some individuals.
+Again, the safest rule of thumb is to not use essential oil undiluted.